heyoeyo/muggled_sam/simple_examples/README.md

 | V2-Base | 38 ms | 11 ms |
 | V2-Large | 64 ms | 17 ms |

+## Video Segmentation (from mask)

+This is a variation of the basic video segmentation example, but uses a mask prompt to begin tracking.
+Both a mask and corresponding image (i.e. the image from which the mask was generated) must be provided, and replaces the need to provide box or point prompts.
+Note that the mask & corresponding image don't need to be from the video!
+Mixing the mask iamge and video can give results similar to the [video with image priors](https://github.com/heyoeyo/muggled_sam/tree/main/experiments#video-with-image-priors) experimental script.

 ## Video Segmentation (Multi-object)